A spectacular new centre for an evolving neighbourhood

 Services provided by Buro Happold

-Security and technology, Structural engineering, Sustainability, Transport and mobility, Waste management, Acoustics, Building services engineering (MEP), Environmental consultancy, Facade engineering, Fire engineering, Inclusive design
+Security, Structural engineering, Sustainability, Transport and mobility, Waste management, Acoustics, Building services engineering (MEP), Environmental consultancy, Facade engineering, Fire engineering, Inclusive design

 Vauxhall Cross Island is a £500 million high-quality, mixed-use development in central London.
 Designed by Zaha Hadid Architecture, the building comprises two towers of 53 and 42 storeys connected by a 10-storey podium.
 This prominent structure contains 19,695m2 of office space, 257 residential units, a 618-room hotel and flexible ground floor retail areas.
 New amenities include Blue Badge parking, cycle spaces and a public square.